-Typically, a problem of this nature would be solved in a standard optimization framework.
-Unfortunately, this approach is not available to us for a number of reasons: \begin{itemize} \item[(i)] The number of prosumers $N$, the constraints $C_x$ and $C_y$ may vary with time, making an offline computation of an optimal solution difficult.
+Typically, a problem of this nature can be solved in a standard optimization framework.
+Unfortunately, this approach is not available to us for many reasons: \begin{itemize} \item[(i)] The number of prosumers $N$ in the prosumer community, and the constraints $C_x$ and $C_y$ may vary with time, making an offline computation of an optimal solution difficult.

-\item[(ii)] To preserve privacy, we also assume that prosumers will not necessarily communicate with each other, and they only communicate with the infrastructure in a limited fashion.
+\item[(ii)] To preserve privacy, we also assume that prosumers do not necessarily communicate with each other, and they only communicate with the infrastructure in a limited fashion.
 Thus, even the communication graph is unknown {\em a-priori} for this particular problem class.
-In particular, the individual cost functions $g_i$ are often private and will not be shared by prosumers.
+In particular, individual cost function $g_i$ is often private and is not shared by prosumers.

-\item[(iii)] We are interested in algorithms that will self organize and converge to an optimal solution even in the presence of disturbances in the state information. \end{itemize}
+\item[(iii)] We are interested in algorithms that self organize and converge to an optimal solution even in the presence of disturbances in the state information. \end{itemize}

-Our approach therefore, is to treat the above problem as a feedback (stochastic) control problem.
-This changes the formulation in a minor way; namely, we allow:
+Our approach, therefore, is to treat the above problem as a feedback (stochastic) control problem, which changes the formulation in a minor way; namely, we allow:

 In other words, we allow the instantaneous prosumption to undershoot or overshoot the reference values by a small amount.
-Then, given this background, and from Assumption \ref{assump_1} for the cost functions $g_i$, for all prosumers $i$, we shall demonstrate that an elementary feedback control algorithm can be devised to solve an approximate version of Problem \ref{prob_des}.
-As we shall see, this algorithm requires only a few bits of message transfer as an intermittent feedback from a central agency (sharing platform) to prosumers of the community and no inter-prosumer communication.
+Then, given this background, and from Assumption \ref{assump_1} for the cost function $g_i$, for all prosumers $i$, we shall demonstrate that an elementary feedback control algorithm can be devised to solve an approximate version of Problem \ref{prob_des}.
+As we shall see, this algorithm requires only a few bits of message transfer as intermittent feedback from a control unit (sharing platform) to prosumers in the prosumer market, but no inter-prosumer communication is required.